raziyanur/raziyanur/README.md

 - 👋 Hi, I’m Raziyanur Thank You for taking the time to view my GitHub Profile
-- 👀 I’m currently working on Automation Test Projects
+- 👀 I’m currently working as SDET
-- 🌱 I’m currently learning Python...
 - 💞️ I’m looking to collaborate on any project
 - 📫 raziyanur04@gmail.com